 Signing up with the link below puts you in the early draw for boat numbers.
 This is recommended to secure your spot to fish.
 You can also choose to sign up at the lake for a later boat number, but please be aware that you are not guaranteed to fish the tournament if you wait and we reach the cap for that lake.
 Cash is taken at the lake for payment.
 You will get a boat slip when you check in at the trailer that has the time you are due in.
 You will need to get your livewell checked prior to launching the boat.
 Prizes and awards are given out at the end of the tournament.

-Traveling teams that fish three events in each region will also qualify to fish the championship in each region.
+Traveling teams that fish three events in each region (Havasu and Arizona) will qualify to fish the championship in each region.

 The Weekend Warrior Bass Series here in after known as the (WWBS) is designed for the entry level or average fisherman that works a full time job but still enjoys the thrill of competition.
 We want people to be able to have an enjoyable day on the water knowing they are not fishing against a professional angler.